-Here at Actively Learn, we mention “formative assessment” routinely in our PD sessions, and we’ve discovered that many teachers do not entirely understand what formative assessment is, why it matters, and how they can include it in their instruction.
 Formative assessment is key to helping students improve their learning, and it’s one of the pedagogical foundations of our reading platform.
-In this post, we’re going to illuminate this term and share some tips on how formative assessment can improve your instruction.
+In this post, we’re going to illuminate this practice and share some tips on how formative assessment can improve your instruction.

 What is formative assessment?